Leonardo Jara

-Leonardo Jara (born 20 May 1991) is an Argentine footballer who plays as a right-back for Argentine Primera División club Godoy Cruz.
+Leonardo Jara (born 20 May 1991) is an Argentine footballer who plays as a right-back for Primera Nacional club Almirante Brown.

 Career

 Before Leonardo joined Boca Juniors, he played for Estudiantes.

 D.C.
 United

 On 30 January 2019 Leonardo was loaned to D.C.
 United from Boca Juniors.
 He officially debuted for DC on 3 March 2019, in a game against Atlanta United FC.
 Leonardo typically played as right-back for United.
 Leonardo scored his first goal for D.C. against the New England Revolution on 12 July 2019, from a volley from Paul Arriola.
 D.C.
 United did not sign Leonardo after his loan expired following the 2019 season.